caronc/apprise/ACKNOWLEDGEMENTS.md

-# Contributions to the apprise project
+# Contributions to the Apprise Project

 ## Creator & Maintainer